The development of a Neighbourhood Plan for the Parish is well underway, and the following progress has been made:

 Perranuthnoe Parish Council agreed at its meeting of 15th January 2018 to adopt settlement boundaries in the parish following public consultation and a review of comments received.
 The settlement boundaries are now available here (on the Parish Council website).

 As part of the work on the Perranuthnoe Parish Neighbourhood Plan the Parish Council has supported the recommendations of the Neighbourhood Planning steering group and has identified settlement boundaries for the 4 principal settlements in the Parish.
 These boundaries will form part of the emerging Neighbourhood Development Plan, and once the NDP is ‘made’ they will form part of what is called ‘the development plan’, which planning law requires planning proposal to be determined in accordance with, subject to other material planning considerations.
-It has to be stressed at this stage the boundaries are informal for planning purposes and they could be subject to change through subsequent consultation as part of the NDP process.

 The boundaries are: